Social media plays a key role in growing awareness of your organisation, improving engagement with your supporters and building relationships.

 2. Get inspired by new ideas

 Inspiration is great, especially before planning your content.
 Test new ideas.
-Take a look at other social profiles from organisations, influencers and brands, outside the sector.
+Take a look at other social profiles from organisations, outside influence and brands, beyond the normal sector.

 Think about the campaigns and/or events you have planned to run.